 Dialogue games were originally introduced into AI and Law as a way of modelling legal procedures [8], but more recently they have been used rather to capture the logic of aspects of legal reasoning, such as reasoning with cases (e.g. [10]) or particular legal phenomena such as burden of proof (e.g. [11]), and in consequence have become somewhat stylised and unrelated to any particular legal dialogue.
-In this paper we will consider some particular dialogues which form a clearly defined stage of the US Supreme Court process, namely the Oral Hearings stage.
+That work has produced some valuable insights, but in this paper we will return to the original motivation and consider some particular dialogues that form a clearly defined stage of the US Supreme Court process, namely the Oral Hearings stage.
+Our immediate aim is to present the preliminary investigation required to identify tools to provide computational support for the analysis of oral hearings: in the longer term we hope to provide a suite of tools to support other parts of the Supreme Court process.

 We begin by providing some necessary background.
 We will recall the notion of dialogue types used in [13], briefly describe the Supreme Court processes and the role played by the oral hearings, and describe the particular case we will use as a running example, California v Carney (1985).
+The full transcript of the Oral Hearing and the opinions are available at http://holmes.oyez.org/cases/1980-1989/1984/1984_83_859.